YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 [implementation](../../Installation/ocanren/camlp5/pa_ocanren.ml) of
 the `ocanren{}` quotation which we will call _the formula parser_ in the rest of this lesson.
 Our terminology follows [Camlp5 Reference Manual](https://camlp5.github.io/doc/htmlc/).
+We take a top-down approach, starting with an overview of the structure of the parser, then explain its individual entries.

 ### The structure of the parser